 And then there are the warm beverages.
-Honey, ginger and lemon will become a very good friend of yours.
-It is very comforting and also great for the dry throat you get as you head further and further up the Trek.
-There is of course tea.
-And then the coffee was very mixed.
+Honey, ginger and lemon will become a very good friend of yours on this trek in Nepal.
+It is a very comforting drink and also great for the dry throat you get as you head further and further up the Trek.

-The better option is to take a small can of your own (I took Lavazza instant), order boiling water and ask for hot milk.
+The better option is to take a small can of your own (I took Lavazza instant), order boiling water and ask for hot milk on the side.
 You can get hot milk all the way up.
 This was definitely the best coffee option.

-A few people in our group had yak steaks – varying reviews but no real stomach issues which become the important thing.
-Here are the key groups of everest base camp trek food:
+A few people in our group had yak steaks – varying reviews but no real stomach issues which are the most important thing.
+Here are the key groups of Everest base camp trek food:

 4. Tibetan bread/chapati – often on offer and good with a Sherpa stew.
 I didn’t have a bad one of these and they always looked good

-6. Potatoes – are everywhere!!!
-You can just get a plate of them with cheese on top.
+6. Potatoes – are everywhere.
+You can get a plate of just potatoes with cheese on top.
 Or some ketchup on the side.
 Or some vegetables on top.
-Or fries are everywhere and they are not bad – more like your mum made vs McDonald’s.
+French fries are everywhere and they are not bad – more like what your mum made vs McDonald’s.

 7. Toasted Cheese Sandwiches.
 You wouldn’t believe how good these can taste – especially as you get higher up and can’t take much and need comfort food.
-Varying quality but generally a safe bet
+Varying quality but is generally a safe bet

 8. Egg and Chips – a very popular dinner choice in our group.
 Fairly self-explanatory

 I found each day I needed a roll of wine gums/fruit pastilles (I normally gave away half) and one chocolate bar.
-This didn’t change much at high altitude as my appetite was broken – by base camp I couldn’t even eat chocolate.
-I probably ended up with more than I needed.
+This didn’t change much at high altitude as my appetite was broken – by base camp, I couldn’t even eat chocolate.
+I probably ended up with more snacks than I needed.

-Your guide will normally give you a sense of how much water you need to carry for each leg – there were very few times you needed to carry more than 2 litres with you as you would be able to fill up again.
+Your guide will normally give you a sense of how much water you need to carry for each leg – there were very few times you needed to carry more than 2 liters with you as you would be able to fill up again.

-This bottle was most helpful at night when I got it filled with boiling water and wrapped my towel around it and used it as a hot water bottle!
+This bottle was most helpful at night when I got it filled with boiling water and wrapped my towel around it and used it as a hot water bottle.
 I would then use the water from it to clean my teeth in the morning.

-By the end, you will never want to see any of the base camp Trek food ever again but I imagine this would be the same with any type of cuisine that was all you could eat for 12 days!
+Apparently spending the season apart every year is the key to their happy marriage.
+By the end, you will never want to see any of the base camp Trek food options ever again but I imagine this would be the same with any type of cuisine that was all you could eat for 12 days.